ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ```

 We don't know whether the current capsule is the same as any preexisting capsule&mdash;in fact, we can think of every `portable` function as executing in a fresh capsule.
-Therefore, `Capsule.current` returns a _packed_ access, and unpacking the result generates a fresh `'k` that's distinct from all other capsules.
+Therefore, `Capsule.current` returns a _packed_ access, and unpacking the result generates a fresh `'k` that's distinct from the brand of all other capsules.

 However, that means we can never access data from capsules other than the current one.